-Sharkstooth Trail to Centennial Peak Professional Review and Guide
+Sharkstooth Trail to Centennial Peak Professional Guide

 "Besides having a name kids like, the Sharkstooth Trail leads them to destinations all hikers enjoy: a flower-filled forest jeweled by streams, a signed loop trail around a historic mining claim, a spectacular saddle for resting and lunching, and, finally, a relatively easy 13,000-foot peak to climb.